roupenminassian/roupenminassian/README.md

 👋 Hi, I’m @roupenminassian
-👀 I’m interested in Data Science, Artificial Intelligence, Neuroscience 🧠 Currently researching forecast modelling in energy consumption ⚡️ using LSTMs at the Univeristy of Sydney.
+👀 I’m interested in Data Science, Artificial Intelligence, Neuroscience.
+🧠 Currently researching forecast modelling in energy consumption ⚡️ using LSTMs at the Univeristy of Sydney. 🌱